-Major change in trend US Stocks, T-bonds, US Dollar
+Major change in trend US stocks, T-bonds, US Dollar

 (Stocks potentially respond to all events).

-3. A. 11/18 AC – Full Moon/Lunar Eclipse in Taurus.
-Major Change in Trend Financials, Grains, Precious Metals and especially Cattle and Cotton.

-B. 11/19 PM – Uranus 120 US Part of Fortune.
-Major change in trend US Stocks, T-Bonds, US Dollar
+4. B. 11/26 AC – Jupiter Parallel Latitude US Moon.
+Major change in trend US Stocks, T-Bonds, US Dollar.

 Stock market key dates